Garden City, NY Juvenile Crimes

 Juveniles must have an attorney

 At KCS Law, we understand that children make mistakes.
-If your child has committed a crime warranting a court’s consideration to waive him/her up to an adult case, you need effective legal representation to persuade the court to reverse the decision and send the child back down to Family Court.
-If you need quality legal services or advice, contact KCS Law
+If your child has committed a crime, you need effective legal representation to persuade the court to advocate for the case to be handled in Family Court when possible.
+If you need quality legal services or advice, contact KCS Law.

 Free Consultation - 24/7 Service